ghfbsd/bottles-of-beer/README.md

 # bottles-of-beer

-troff/groff program to write out verses of the song, "99 bottles of beer on the wall."
+troff/groff program to write out verses of the song, "99 bottles of beer on the wall," a contribution to the [collection](http:www.99-bottles-of-beer.net).

 Use by saying,